microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 ### Avoid Surprises
 A major inhibitor to adoption and usage is when an API behaves in an unexpected way.
 Often, these are subtle design decisions that seem benign at the time, but end up introducing significant downstream friction for developers.

+One common area of friction for developers is _polymorphism_ -- where a value may have any of several types or structures.
+Polymorphism can be beneficial in certain cases, e.g. as a way to express inheritance, but also creates friction because it requires the value to be introspected before being processed and cannot be represented in a natural/useful way in many type-safe languages.

 > :ballot_box_with_check: **YOU SHOULD** avoid polymorphism, especially in the response.
 An endpoint __SHOULD__ work with a single type to avoid problems during SDK creation.
 >
-> :ballot_box_with_check: **YOU SHOULD** make [Collections](./Guidelines.md#collections) easy to work with.
-Collections are a common source of review comments.
-It is important to handle them in a consistent manner within your service.
->
 > :ballot_box_with_check: **YOU SHOULD** return a homogeneous collection (single type).
 Do not return heterogeneous collections unless there is a really good reason to do so.
 If you feel heterogeneous collections are required, discuss the requirement with an API reviewer prior to implementation.
 >
+Collections are another common area of friction for developers.
+It is important to define collections in a consistent manner within your service and across services of the platform.
+In particular, features such as pagination, filtering, and sorting, when supported, should follow common API patterns.
+See [Collections](./Guidelines.md#collections) for specific guidance.

+An important consideration when defining a new service is support for pagination.

 > :ballot_box_with_check: **YOU SHOULD** support server-side paging, even if your resource does not currently need paging.
 This avoids a breaking change when your service expands.
+See [Collections](./Guidelines.md#collections) for specific guidance.

 ### Design for Change Resiliency
 As you build out your service and API, there are a number of decisions that can be made up front that add resiliency to client implementations.
 Addressing these as early as possible will help you iterate faster and avoid breaking changes.